AI-VTRC/AgriVision.AI/README.md

-# CV for Agriculture: Real vs Generated Image Detection
+# AgriVision: Real vs Generated Image Detection

-We present a novel framework capable of classifying high-fidelity adversarial plant images.
+We present a novel framework (namely: AgriVision) capable of classifying high-fidelity adversarial plant images.
 This supervised approach not only detects attacks but also identifies their specific source models.
 This study employs state-of-the-art GAN architectures, including StyleGAN2 and
 StyleGAN3, alongside powerful diffusion models such as Dreamshaper-8, BLIP-Diffusion, and Pix2Pix, to produce diverse adversarial images through both image-to-image and text-to-image methods.
 As GANs and diffusion models advance, the proposed approach is designed to evolve, maintaining strong generation and detection capabilities against emerging threats in agricultural cyber-physical systems.

 ---